loyjoy/academy/experiences/functions/functions.md

    With functions you can dynamically decide if a process module will be shown in the chat flow.

   ##  How does it work?
-   Functions return a value which you can compare with a fixed value, the value of a variable, or with the return value of a different function.
+   Functions return a value which you can compare with e.g. a fixed value, the value of a variable, or with the return value of a different function.

 ![Condition - function](condition_function.png "Condition function")